 |Menu from a Facebook post by Barbara Sparks Rawe|

-Roughly where there's a Penn Station now,
+Roughly where there's a Penn Station now, across from Walgreens.

 100 years ago, across from the tollgate that stood where Walgreens is.